 With the changing face of medicine today, health care professionals are forced to wear two hats: one medical and one management.
-The Graduate Certificate in Health Care Management brings together world class management faculty from the business school to effectively teach leading-edge business theory and its application to health care.
+Bringing together world-class faculty and leading business theory to advance the future of health care.
 In the shadow of Houstonâ€™s medical center, participants will learn from management experts about the business topics relevant and critical to the health care industry and develop skills in a variety of management competencies.

 Who Should Attend

 This certificate has been developed for physician executives and other senior health care administrators, including nurse executives, medical directors, and senior administrators in hospitals, group practice, health insurance organizations.
 All participants should have a background in health care, and are currently in a leadership position or expected to take up a leadership position in the near future.
 Register online.Â

 Upcoming Dates: Cycle 16: October 7 â€“ 8, 2016; November 18 â€“ 19, 2016; December 9 â€“ 10, 2016; January 20 â€“ 21, 2017; February 10 â€“ 11, 2017; March 10 â€“ 11, 2017.